itgalaxy/favicons/readme.md

 Offline uses pure Javascript image manipulation (JIMP) in Node.js to create your Favicons.
 Online uses the [RealFaviconGenerator API](https://realfavicongenerator.net/) to generate a Favicons package and then we download it.
 When using offline, generating favicons is a lot faster and doesn't require an internet connection, however we're missing a few features from RFG at the moment (like the aforementioned `.ico` support).

+> Why are you missing certain favicons?

+Because pure Javascript modules aren't available at the moment.
+For example, the [El Capitan SVG favicon](https://github.com/haydenbleasel/favicons/issues/61) and the [Windows tile silhouette ability](https://github.com/haydenbleasel/favicons/issues/58) both require [SVG support](https://github.com/haydenbleasel/favicons/issues/53).
+If modules for these task begin to appear, please jump on the appropriate issue and we'll get on it ASAP.

 ## Credits

 Thank you to...